weedleeedle/progress-report-bot/writeup.md

 - Updating user ranks (/updateranks, only allowed for mods/admins)
     - In theory we can limit this command to only be called by people who already have the permission to update ranks, but we could limit this further)
+    - This command is mostly obsolete since Presley should update roles automatically, but we might want to keep an option to "force" updates.

 **Setup Commands**
 - Initial rank setup (/setrank)